wroclawianka/wroclawianka/README.md

-<h1 align="center">List of my projects</h1>
 <p align="center">
   <img width="140px" src="https://raw.githubusercontent.com/wroclawianka/list-of-projects/master/assets/img/avatar.png"/></br>
 </p>

 ## About me
 Hi!
 I am Dorota.
-I am originally from Poland, but I am living in the Prague, Czech Republic.
 I am working in IT since 2014, having QA background, still, right now I would like to focus my coding skills and find a job as a Frontend Developer.
-I created a couple of front-end projects with the use of JavaScript, TypeScript, Angular and related technologies which you can check below.
+I created a couple of front-end projects with the use of JavaScript, TypeScript, Angular, React and related technologies which you can check below.

 ## My main technologies